acl-org/acl-2023/_pages/reviewer/instructions.md

 *   **Reviewer confidence:** This section should be used to inform the committee and authors how confident you are about your recommendation, taking into account your own expertise and familiarity with this area and the paper's contents.

 *   **Recommendations for awards:** This part is for nominating papers for the best paper award.
-NAACL-HLT 2021 will have best paper awards in the following categories: Best Long Paper, Best Short Paper, and Best Theme Paper.
+ACL 2023 will have best paper awards in the following categories: Best Long Paper, Best Short Paper, and Best Theme Paper.
 Please be open minded and feel free to nominate good quality papers even though they may not be the typical types.
 These can be a survey paper, an opinion paper, a paper about resources and datasets, a paper for low resource language, an analysis paper, etc. A committee will evaluate best paper candidates, and we would like to have a wide variety of paper types in the candidate pool, not just vanilla empirical research papers.
 In addition to the best long paper award and best short paper award, we will give several outstanding paper awards.
 Note that unlike in previous conferences, if you recommend a paper for an award, the authors will see your comments.

 **4. Confidential Information:** Your answers to questions in this section will not be shared with the authors.
 Here we ask you about confidential comments to the area chairs and/or PC chairs.